foogod/go-powerwall/README.md

 ***Many thanks to [Vince Loschiavo](https://github.com/vloschiavo) and other contributors to https://github.com/vloschiavo/powerwall2 for providing a lot of the information to make this possible!***

 **Note:** The Tesla powerwall interface is an undocumented API which is not supported by Tesla, and could change at any time.
-This library has been tested on devices running version 21.39 of the firmware only, at this time.
+This library has been tested on devices running version 21.39 and 21.44 of the firmware only, at this time.

 **This library is incomplete.**  Pull requests to add support for more functions are always welcome!